aj-cruz/terraform-cisco-vsphere-lab/README.md

 ```

 - **name**: This will be used to create the VM name in vSphere
 - **console_telnet_port**: govc will be used to add a network-backed serial device to each switch VM.
 The serial device will be configured by the govc command as a server with a telnet URI using the ESXi hostname or IP address you supplied in the **vSphere Config** section.
+You will need to make sure this telnet port doesn't conflict with any other lab devices on the ESXi host where the VM runs.

     The serial device's telnet URI will use the format: **telnet://{{esxi_host}}:{{console_telnet_port}}**